-- 1. Start out by drawing a generic carboxylic acid and amide group using the ConQuest Draw window.
+- 1. Launch ConQuest by clicking the ConQuest icon ^(C) on your desktop or from the Start or Applications menu.
+Start out by drawing a generic carboxylic acid and amide group using the ConQuest Draw window.
 For ease of setup, make sure to put the amide N-H near the carboxylic acid carbonyl. - 2.
 To include geometric parameters in your query, click the ADD 3D button.
 This will open the Geometric Parameters dialogue box.
-To add an interaction, click the amide H and carboxylic acid carbonyl O. Selected atoms and the distance between them will be highlighted in green. - Under the Valid Parameters heading in the dialogue box, click Define next to "Distance:" - 4.
-You will then need to choose the type of distance interaction.
+To add an interaction, click the amide H and carboxylic acid carbonyl O. Selected atoms and the distance between them will be highlighted in green. - 3.
+Under the Valid Parameters heading in the dialogue box, click Define next to "Distance:" - You will then need to choose the type of distance interaction.
 In the Distance Type dialogue box, choose "Contact" for non-bonded interactions.
 Click OK.
 Then, click Define in the small Non-bonded Contact Definition box. - 5.
 Another Non-bonded Contact Definition dialogue box appears.
 You can use this to edit the parameters of the search, but we will skip this step for now.
 Click OK to define the interaction.
 You will see the contact highlighted in pink in the main Draw window.